MuneEbxPKPK/Smart-City/README.md

-For more information about the project you can contact Muneeb at muneeb123karim@gmail.com or the Professor Tahir Iqbal at ...
+For more information about the project you can contact Muneeb at muneeb123karim@gmail.com or, Professor Tahir Iqbal at ... . <br>

-Image Gallery: Coming soon
+Image Gallery: Coming soon <br>
 Article: Coming Soon